el-timm/platform-template/README.md

 # Project Information

 Project Currently uses [ScotchBox](https://box.scotch.io/), which is a pre-built VM with all the LAMP* stuff you'll ever want.
+We did shut down apache in favor of nginx, however.

 For building the project, we rely on: